 So to recap: France does not have a tip-centric culture to the same extent that we do in the US.
 You’ll find French people tipping less often and a much lesser amount.
-The French are paid a livable wage so leaving a tip in most cases is not necessary at all.
+The French are paid a livable wage, so leaving a tip in most cases is not necessary at all.
 It’s completely at your discretion, and if you do leave a tip when out to eat at a regular restaurant or to say thanks for a job well done, a few euros is a generous gesture and a 20% tip would be unusual.
 Use your best judgment and do what feels right for you and the situation.

 So French readers out there, what’s your take on tipping in France??
 Curious to hear your thoughts.
 Do you tip in France?